Kate Richards O'Hare: Political career

 After her release and the war's end, support for the Amnesty movement waned.
 In April 1922, to free America's "Political Prisoners" she led the "Children’s Crusade", a cross country march, to prod President Harding to release others convicted of the same 1917 Espionage act she had been convicted.
 With support of the fledgling ACLU, the women and children stood at the gates of the White House for almost two months before Harding met with them, ultimately releasing many of the prisoners of conscience.

-O'Hare, unlike Socialist Party leader Eugene V. Debs and other prominent socialists at the time, was a supporter of racial segregation, and penned a 1912 pamphlet titled "Nigger" Equality, which attempted to appeal to Southern voters.
+O'Hare, unlike Socialist Party leader Eugene V. Debs and other prominent socialists at the time, did not believe African Americans were equal to white Americans.
+She did not work toward racial equality, and was concerned about African-American men working in close contact with white American women.
+However, she was sympathetic to the plight of Native Americans, even though she felt that their sociocultural evolution was too slow for them to thrive in the US.
+She considered Jewish people to be largely equal to whites, and she occasionally participated in Jewish holiday celebrations with her friends.

 Later years

 Kate O'Hare divorced Frank O'Hare in June 1928 and married the engineer and businessman Charles C. Cunningham in California in November of the same year.
 Despite her continued involvement in politics, much of O'Hare's prominence gradually faded.
-O'Hare worked on behalf of Upton Sinclair's radical populist campaign in the 1934 California gubernatorial election, and briefly served on the staff of Wisconsin Progressive Party politician Thomas R. Amlie in 1937–38.
-Esteemed as a penal reform advocate, she served as an assistant director of the California Department of Penology in 1939–40.
+O'Hare worked on behalf of Upton Sinclair's End Poverty in California campaign in the 1934 California gubernatorial election, and briefly served on the staff of Wisconsin Progressive Party politician Thomas R. Amlie from 1937 to 1938.
+Recognized as a penal reform advocate, she served as an assistant director of the California Department of Penology from 1939 to 1940.